Smith Machine Bench Press: Muscles Worked, How To Do, Tips

 How To Do Smith Machine Bench Press

-1. Set Up the Bench: Position a flat bench under the Smith machine bar so that when you lie on it, the bar lines up with your lower chest area.
+1. Position a flat bench under the Smith machine bar so that when you lie on it, the bar lines up with your lower chest area.

-2. Adjust the Bar: Set the bar at a height where you can easily reach it while lying down, but high enough that it clears your chest when lowered.
+2. Set the bar at a height where you can easily reach it while lying down.

-3. Load the Weight: Add the appropriate weight plates to the Smith machine bar.
-Always secure the weights with collars or clips.
+3. Add the appropriate weight plates to the Smith machine bar.

-1. Position Yourself: Lie flat on the flat bench with your feet firmly planted on the ground.
-Your head, shoulders, and buttocks should make contact with the bench throughout the exercise.
+4. Lie flat on the flat bench with your feet firmly planted on the ground.
+Your head, shoulders, and buttocks should contact the bench throughout the exercise.

-3. Disengage Safety: Lift the bar slightly to disengage the safety locks, and rotate the bar to free it from its resting position.
+6. Lift the bar slightly to disengage the safety locks and rotate it to free it from its resting position.

-4. Starting Position: Start with your arms fully extended, holding the bar above your lower chest.
+7. You should start with your arms fully extended and the bar above your lower chest.
 Keep your eyes focused on a point directly above you.

-5. Lower the Bar: Inhale as you slowly lower the bar to your chest.
-Keep your arms at a 90-degree angle at the bottom of the movement.
+8. Inhale as you slowly lower the bar to your chest.
+Keep your arms at a 45-degree angle.

-• Set up the bench directly underneath the barbell so the bar path is perfectly vertical.
+• Set up the bench directly underneath the barbell to vertically verticalize the bar path.

 • Plant your feet firmly on the ground about hip-width apart to create a stable base.
 Engage your core.